 I have a Bachelor’s degree in anthropology and a Masters Degree in Cultural Anthropology emphasizing Medical Anthropology.
 These subjects led me to conduct children’s health seminars and anthropometry studies of Maya children in the Guatemala Highlands of San Martin Chiquito.

 As a Professor of Anthropology, and Certified Nutritional Consultant, I have taught Cultural Anthropology, Culture and Food, and the Anthropology of the Southern California Indians.
-In 2014, I researched, studied, and traveled six weeks in Italy at the Gusto-Lab of Food Science; and I took cooking classes there.
+I have researched, studied, and traveled in Italy at the Gusto-Lab of Food Science, where I took cooking classes as well.
 In association with Gusto-Lab, I participated in a World Food Panel at the United Nations conference in Rome.
-In 2016 I conducted research at the National Archives in Madrid, Spain.
+I have researched at the National Archives in Madrid, Spain.
 In 2019, I returned to Seville, Spain to the Archivos de Las Indias to research my father’s ancestors, who were the first Spanish explorers and colonizers of early California.

 Though I have seven children, I have worked in the public sector as an Administrator, CEO, Professor of Anthropology, writer and historical researcher.
 Publications include children’s books, how-to, parenting, and op-ed pieces for major newspapers and historical publications and journals.
 I also blog.